 That’s not the only thing to consider, though.
 “There’s also whether or not you apply moisturizer after washing your face a lot throughout the day, and you’ve got eczema, and you leave residual soap on your skin — that might irritate it,” Brodell says.
 “But otherwise, it shouldn’t be too much a problem.”

 As far as soap leaving your skin tacky like the Quora thread claimed, that wasn’t much of a concern for me, because I’ve washed my face thousands of times — and abandoned some leftover soap on it almost as much — and I, for one, have never wound up with sticky skin afterwards.
 That said, not washing away all of the bacteria the soap was intended to remove did scare me a bit.
-Brodell, however, thought that risk was B.S.
+Brodell, however, assured me this wasn’t really an issue.
 “I don’t think whether you leave a little soap on your skin or not has much to do with that.”

 Hah!
 It’s as I always suspected: A little residual soap on your face never hurt anybody.